raff-run/VaganteModLoader/README.md

 # How to use (for players)

+1. Make sure you're not using old data.vra mods by checking the integrity of game files on Steam
+1. Once your data.vra is the original, unmodded one, proceed with the other steps.
 1. Download the latest version of vagante-extract from https://github.com/mtolly/vagante-extract/releases/latest
 1. Download this modloader (from the Releases Page)
 1. Extract the VaganteModLoader.zip inside the Vagante folder (where vagante.exe is)